AI and academic skills

 For example, in Computer Science you can study a whole module on AI, whereas in other disciplines it may be of little use and even an obstacle to learning.

 Your tutor should tell you how you can use AI for each assessment, using the Gen-AI traffic light system.
 Check this carefully before you start your work.
-There's more information on AI and assessments the Generative AI website.
+There's more information on AI and assessments on the Generative AI website.